-In order to better support students in more difficult classes, peer tutors are embedded in the classroom by attending lecture with students.
+To better support students in more difficult classes, peer tutors are embedded in the classroom by attending lecture with students.
 In class, the tutors can assist the instructor in facilitating discussion and guiding group work.
 Outside of class, students are encouraged to attend a Learning Lab led by the tutor so they can receive additional assistance.
-Learning Labs offer students the opportunity to collaborate with their peers in order to grasp some of the more challenging material they are presented with in class.
-Under the guidance of a tutor, students are allowed to ask questions about content they cannot grasp independently and encouraged to explore solutions as a learning collective.
+Learning Labs offer students the opportunity to collaborate with their peers to grasp some of the more challenging material they are presented with in class.
+Under the guidance of a tutor, students can ask questions about content they cannot grasp independently and encouraged to explore solutions as a learning collective.